How do I vote?

 Polling Stations are open 7am to 10pm.
 Staff are there to help so please ask questions if there is anything you are unsure of.

-2) Vote via postal vote - Anybody who is on the electoral register can apply for a postal vote, you don't need to give a reason.
+2) Voting by post - Anybody who is on the electoral register can apply for a postal vote, you don't need to give a reason, find out more about voting by post.
 You can either request an application form by contacting the Electoral Services Unit or download a postal vote application.

 You can apply for a postal vote for one election, just a specific period or permanently.
 A postal vote can be sent to your home address or to any other address that you choose, but please be aware of how long it may take to arrive as this could affect us receiving your vote in time.